alexeygumirov/pandoc-for-pdf-how-to/README.md

-# Pandoc for PDF How-To
+# How to make PDF from MarkDown with Pandoc

 How-To, templates and commands to produce PDF documents from MarkDown files.